BZoennchen/Pages/_posts/2024-02-03-musical-interrogation-IV.md

 But one trades accuracy for resources thus longer sequence length and a faster computation.

 To the best of my knowledge, I have not seen this tried out for symbolic music generation.
-But when I have time, I play around with it.
+But when I have time, I'll play around with it.
-Futhermore, one might think about a special mixing which is effective for our specific task.
+Furthermore, one might think about a special mixing which is effective for our specific task.

 ## References